 I asked Matthew to talk about his current and future projects and this is what he said: “My current projects include a short film [which is] a psychological drama about old friends reconnecting after 40 years [and] a music video examining transmigration of the soul.
 I’m putting together a band for the song.
 I get to play guitar and direct the process from rehearsals through to editing the clip.
 For the future, I would love to make a documentary feature.”

-When Matthew speaks, he looks grounded and balanced, always reflexive and calm, and he radiates good energy.
+When Matthew speaks, he looks grounded and balanced, he is always reflexive and calm, and he radiates good energy.
 The one thing he would change in his life would be to be able to share it with a special someone.

 People like Matthew, who have the courage to go against the mainstream, show that there are still human beings connected with their true good nature and spirituality, despite the overwhelming and deviant messages of our current world.
 For this reason, I asked him what advice he would give to a young person.
 Here are his comments: “Becoming yourself can take time: Listen to and trust your inner guide and follow your passions.
 Understand your boundaries and responsibilities — you must crawl before you can walk.
 Whenever possible, enjoy the peace of nature.
 At night, gaze up at the stars.
 There is much more than your eyes can see.”

 Being successful in life is directly related to your ability to identify your values, who you truly are, and live according to this.
 When you “wear a mask” or compromise your real self, deep down you suffer.
 Material wealth, fame, and power can simplify some situations, but think about it: They are but temporary and they are not part of your own person.
-These things not the answer to the inner search for truth most people face sooner or later in life.
+These things are not the answer to the inner search for truth most people face sooner or later in life.